larrygamboa/homework-3-password-generator/README.md

 ## Purpose

-The purpose of the homework is to create a random password generator using methods JavaScript.
+The purpose of the homework is to create a random password generator using JavaScript methods.
 The password generator runs in the browser and features a dynamic HTML page powered by JavaScript.
 The criteria is as follows:

 1) When the "Generate Password" is clicked, the user is prompted password criteria.
 2) The user is presented a password criteria to include the length of the password (between 8-128 characters).